Monichre/shock-strategy/README.md

 Range = (UP - DOWN) / (UP + DOWN)

-If range < a(threshold) & price breaks up the UP line, open long position,

-If price falls below the DOWN line, close position.
+If range < a(threshold) & price breaks up the UP line, open long position, if price falls below the DOWN line, close position.

-If range < a(threshold) & price falls below the UP line, open short position,

-If price breaks up the UP line, close position.
+If range < a(threshold) & price falls below the UP line, open short position, if  price breaks up the UP line, close position.